a-mahdipour/DS-ML-AI-intro/README.md

 ----
 ## 23. Working with categorical data
-#categoricaldata is another concept that we should e careful about while #preprocessing data.
+Categorical data is another concept that we should e careful about while preprocessing data.
 Categorical data is a group of information that share similar characteristics and can be in form of groups/classes or text (as apposed to numerical data).
 For instance, a group of medical samples which can be categorized based on their gender, age, disease-stage or so.

-Categorical data are required to be encoded for #machinelearning #algorithms as most existing models cannot handle categorical datasets.
+Categorical data are required to be encoded for ML algorithms as most existing models cannot handle categorical datasets.
 Therefore, it seems critical to convert such groups/classes into numerical values in an efficient way in terms of algorithm's performance.

-Generally speaking, encoding techniques can be dissected into two major parts: (1) #nominal (without particular order) or (2) #ordinal (with particular order).
+Generally speaking, encoding techniques can be dissected into two major parts: (1) nominal (without particular order) or (2) ordinal (with particular order).

 A common approach to encode categorical data is
 - #onehotencoding: encloses extra columns of data, one for each unique group/class within the categorical data column.
 For instance we may assign value 1 to that specific group/class and value 0 for other observations.